Betamax58/coupe-de-france/container_ros/projects_ros/workspace_robot_2025/readme.md

 # build the workspace
-in the container launch the command : 'sh install.sh'
+in the container launch the command : `sh install.sh`